 Back in the mists of time (the 1980s, when Duran Duran was ascendent), graphics APIs were pretty primitive compared to what we have today.
 You could pick from a limited palette of colors, plot individual pixels, lay down lines and draw some basic shapes like rectangles and ellipses.
 You could set up clipping regions that told the world, “Hey, don’t draw here,” and sometimes you had some wild features like controling how wide lines could be.
 Frequently there were “bit-blitting” features for copying blocks of pixels around.
 QuickDraw on the Mac had a cool feature called regions that let you create arbitrarily-shaped areas and use them to paint through, clip, outline or hit-test.
 But in general, APIs of the time were very pixel oriented.

-In 1985, Apple introduced the LaserWriter, a printer that cost twice as much as the computer it was hooked up to.
-It contained a microprocessor that was more powerful than the computer it was hooked up to, and had 12 times the RAM.
+In 1985, Apple introduced the LaserWriter, a printer that contained a microprocessor that was more powerful than the computer it was hooked up to, had 12 times the RAM, and cost twice as much.
 This printer produced (for the time) incredibly beautiful output, due to a technology called PostScript.

 PostScript is a stack-based computer language from Adobe that is similar to FORTH.
 PostScript, as a technology, was geared for creating vector graphics (mathematical descriptions of art) rather than being pixel based.
 An interpreter for the PostScript language was embedded in the LaserWriter so when a program on the Mac wanted to print something, the program (or a printer driver) would generate program code that was downloaded into the printer and executed.

 Here’s an example of some PostScript code and the resulting image: